beele/homebridge-unifi-protect-camera-motion/README.md

 - Click `Create credentials` from the top and select `OAuth Client ID` from the dropdown options
 - Select `web application`, give it a name and fill in the callback URLs with: `http://localhost:8080` for the first and `http://localhost:8080/oauth2-callback` for the second entry (make sure the press return/enter to submit the values, as multiple ones are possible), then click `create` at the bottom of the page
 - Copy your Client ID and Client secret and store them safely
-- Open your config.json, and add a `googlePhotos` and as described in the table above
+- Open your config.json, and add a `googlePhotos` object as described in the table above
-- Start your homebridge instance, it will print out an url, open it in a browser an follow the login instructions
+- Start your Homebridge instance, it will print out an url, open it in a browser and follow the login instructions
 - The page where you will be redirected will display an error unless you are running Homebridge on the same machine as you are running the browser
-- Copy the full url, replace the localhost in the address bar with the ip-address of your raspberry pi, visit the page, you should get the following message: `OAuth2 callback handled!`
+- Copy the full url, replace the localhost (if Homebridge is not running on your current machine) in the address bar with the ip-address of your Homebridge device, visit the page, you should get the following message: `OAuth2 callback handled!`
 - You are now authenticated, and the refresh token has been saved to the previously created config file.
 - The plugin will then create an album named `Homebridge-Unifi-Protect-Motion-Captures`, it will also store the ID of this album so the next time it is not created again (you can rename this album to anything you want)
-- Any detected motions (both normal and enhanced) will now be uploaded to the previously created album
+- Any detected motions (both normal and enhanced) will now be uploaded to the newly created album

 ### Video Config: